vari-bbc/Intro_to_Linux_for_HPC/docs/index.md

 # **Introduction**

-This book is divided into three sections:

-1. Basic command-line commands on the High-Performance Computing System (HPC).
-2. Performing a simple RNA-Seq analysis from read alignment to the identification of differentially expressed genes (DEGs).
-3. TBD
+This book is an introduction to practical bioinformatics, with a focus on the resources at the VAI.